 In addition to recording wartime and resettlement stories with the elders in the community, we are equally interested in recording interviews with younger generations to document the long-term impact of incarceration and the full breadth of the Japanese American experience in Chicago over many decades.
 We seek to record interviews with those whose voices may have been marginalized within the JA community, or who haven’t always felt a clear sense of identity or belonging.
 This includes families that did not experience incarceration because they lived outside the West Coast exclusion zone, those whose immigration occurred after WWII, multi-racial families and individuals, people who identify as LGBTQIA+, and anyone else who can help us fill the gaps in the historical record.

 All oral histories are recorded on video by appointment only.
-Oral histories may be recorded either in participants’ homes, or on-site at the Japanese American Service Committee (JASC).
-All recorded materials will be archived in the JASC Legacy Center archives and the Chicago Japanese American Historical Society (CJAHS) collections, and will be made publicly available online with participant permission.
+Current options include on-site interviews conducted at the JASC office with COVID-19 safety protocols in place, or remote interviews conducted online.
+All recorded materials will be preserved in the JASC Legacy Center archives and may be made available online with participant permission.

 In you are interested in recording an oral history interview, please fill out this form to initiate the process.
 If you have questions about the project, please contact the Legacy Center by email or call (773)275-0097 x222.